DominikSuwala/FilesAnywhereSOAPClient/README.md

 ## Usage

 Optional parameters are enclosed in brackets.
+To switch organization IDs you will need to restart with the correct "--orgid" parameter.
+Switching accounts is supported if the organization ID is unchanged.
+It is possible to upload multiple files simultaneously.

 > -h - Help menu